ACE-UCHIHA/Packets-Tryhackme-writeup/README.md

 <img src="/img/img10.PNG"><br>
 #### Q6: In which country standard time was the packet captured?

-For this select the packet similar to [Task 2](#now-lets-get-into-task-2-in-task-2-the-first-question-is-) [Q1](#q1-when-was-the-first-packet-captured-format--year-month-date-hoursminutesseconds) look for the Arrival time and you should be able to see In which country standard time was the packet captured .
+For this select the packet similar to [Task 2](#now-lets-get-into-task-2-in-task-2-the-first-question-is-) [Question 1](#q1-when-was-the-first-packet-captured-format--year-month-date-hoursminutesseconds) look for the Arrival time and you should be able to see In which country standard time was the packet captured .
 #### Q7:  When the packet was captured?
 (Format : Year-Month-Date Hours:Minutes:Seconds)

 It's in the Arrival time too.